Alphagon/ml-model-sagemaker-deployment/README.md

 ### Deploying endpoint from Local Machine
-Follow the following steps to create an endpoint
+Follow the below steps to create an endpoint
 ```
 from sagemaker.huggingface.model import HuggingFaceModel